relaypro-open/liet/README.md

 {ok, Pid} = gen_liet:start_link(my_resources).
 ```

 This creates the **Liet Runtime State**.
-Liet guarantees that eaach resource
+Liet guarantees that each resource
 is created exactly once.
 The state keeps track of only the return value
 of each **Apply**.
 It can be retrieved with: